phituong/edgeAI-mqtt-broker/README.md

 📜 License
 - This project is released under the MIT License.
-- Please contact laulpt@gmail.con for more information.
+- Please contact laulpt@gmail.comfor more information.